 Thank you for being part of the Federal Work Study (FWS) program.
 Here is some information for you to review:

 - You will need to work out a schedule with your student worker.
-After the hiring process the chosen student will meet with Andrea Daniels, the Assistant Director of Financial Aid, to pick up their work study packet. bIn this packet is a contract that you, the student and Andrea Daniels will sign.
+After the hiring process, the chosen student will meet with Andrea Daniels, the Director of Financial Aid, to pick up their work study packet.
+This packet is a contract that you, the student and Andrea Daniels will sign.
 It will state the award amount, start/end dates, rate of pay and the hours a student can work per week (max is 20).
 The award amount is the amount the student can earn for the year, not the semester.
 Once that limit is reached the student will not be eligible for work.
 Please work with the student to keep track of this information.

 - A FWS student must maintain at least half-time enrollment at RCC (6 credits per semester) in order to remain eligible.
 FWS employment eligibility will be terminated if the student graduates, withdraws, drop below half-time enrollment or is dismissed from the college.
 Federal regulations prohibit students from working during scheduled class times.
 A student may be permitted to work between terms and on breaks (as long as the college is open and they will be supervised).

 - A student cannot be paid out of the Federal Work Study funds for any hours worked over the awarded time.
 It will be the supervisor’s responsibility for payment of wages for hours worked over the awarded time.